bitwisely/etk/README.md

 ## People

-Author of Etk is [R. Saltuk Alakus](https://github.com/saltukalakus)
+Original author of Etk is [R. Saltuk Alakus](https://github.com/saltukalakus)

 Looking for maintainers.
 Please drop me an email at saltukalakus.gmail.com